fsvieira/cset/README.md

 ```

-## Constrain
+## Select

-A constrain works as a filter on set elements, as other operators it creates a new set
+A select works as a filter on set elements, as other operators it creates a new set
 where all set elements must comply with provided constrains.

 ```javascript